hanygam3a11-lab/heart-disease-predictor/README.md

 ## 📝 Overview

-[cite_start]This project uses a dataset of patient clinical records to predict the likelihood of heart disease.The goal is to build and evaluate several classification models, fine-tune them using hyperparameter optimization, and compare their performance to identify the most effective algorithm for this task.
+This project uses a dataset of patient clinical records to predict the likelihood of heart disease.The goal is to build and evaluate several classification models, fine-tune them using hyperparameter optimization, and compare their performance to identify the most effective algorithm for this task.

 ---